mchandra/particle_integration/README.md

 ## features

-fields.py contains the finite difference EM solver for rectangular grids with uniform cell shaps and interpolator.py contains the function for bilinear interpolator.
+fields.py contains the finite difference EM solver for rectangular grids with uniform cell shapes and interpolator.py contains the function for bilinear interpolation.

 Users can edit field_diagnostics.py, interpolator_diagnostics.py and params.py to run the following tests/tasks:

 ### Unit tests:

 1. Divergence test and error convergence test for fdtd by using fields_diagnostics.py

-2. Making movies for field evoulution by editing field_diagnostics.py
+2. Making movies for field evolution by editing field_diagnostics.py

-3. error convergence tests for interpolation using
+3. error convergence tests for interpolation using interpolator_diagnostics.py

 ## How to use the code: